GRuizV/DjangoBlogsite/README.md

 - Add a commenting system for blog posts.
 - Implement search functionality for posts.
 - Enhance profile pages with additional user statistics.
-- Deploy the project to a live server (e.g., Heroku, AWS, or Vercel).
+- Extend deployment options: Explore other deployment platforms like AWS, Heroku, or Vercel.

 ## License